statisticalbiotechnology/cb2030/questions/pathway.md

    > An example that comes handy is RNA-seq.

 1. If you manage to find a significant correlation between a differential expression profile and an a priori defined gene set, but the most differentially expressed gene list contains one or more genes that have no known relation to the defined gene set or studied phenotype.
 Would you disregard those genes and claim a significant correlation with the defined gene set?
 Or would you need to further investigate these genes before drawing conclusions?

+1. from the paper page 2.
+I find the following paragraph confusing...
+"We note that the GSEA method differs in several important ways from the preliminary version (see Supporting Text).
+In the original implementation, the running-sum statistic used equal weights at every step, which yielded high scores for sets clustered near the middle of the ranked list (Fig. 2 and Table 1).
+These sets do not represent biologically relevant correlation with the phenotype.
+We addressed this issue by weighting the steps according to each gene’s correlation with a phenotype.
+We noticed that the use of weighted steps could cause the distribution of observed ES scores to be asymmetric in cases where many more genes are correlated with one of the two phenotypes.
+We therefore estimate the significance levels by considering separately the positively and negatively scoring gene sets" specifically the last two sentence.
+Why do we need to consider the (+) and (-) scoring separately? aren't we really just interested in any amount of change?
+> A great question.
+I am others are confused about this as well.
+Partticularly since you know some proteins are suprresing the expression of other proteins you would expect an active pathway to contain both up an down regulated genes.

 ## Validation
 1. How are the results from Over-representation Analysis and Gene-set enrichment analysis validated?